selshahawee/selshahawee/README.md

 ### 🚨 Bonus Fun Section

- *"I didn’t choose the debugging life.
+> *"I didn’t choose the debugging life.
 The debugging life chose me."*
 ---

 ### 💡 Pro Tip
- “If this README doesn’t make you laugh, you can still hire me for my coding skills. 😏”
+ If this README doesn’t make you laugh, you can still hire me for my coding skills. 😏